microservice-framework/mfw-cli/README.md

 # mfw uninstall @microservice-framework/microservice-router --save
 ```

-Will remove microservice-router from services and clean up directories.
-With `--save` option all settings and service will be removed from package.json file of the project.
+The `microservice-router` package will be removed from services.
+The directories will be cleaned up.
+Using the `--save` option will remove the service and all of the setting from the `package.json` file of the project.

 ## Update service

+If you need to update the service to coincide with changes to the root package, you can update.

 ```
 # mfw update [service]